Worst-vd-plas/Patchlunky/README.txt

   * bit32.rshift

 The following Patchlunky Lua features are supported:
+  * language.get (key)
+    This function returns the spelunky localization string for the specified key.

+  * language.set (key, value)
+    This function sets the spelunky localization string for the specified key.

   * image.load (path)
     This function loads an image from the specified relative path.
 By default this is relative to the mod folder.
 Prefix with 'game:' to have the path be relative to the spelunky data folder.